-It’s exciting to see that more and more people are opting to make their Thanksgivings cruelty-free, and there are a lot of tasty turkey alternatives on the market now for us vegetarians and vegans to choose from.
-But if you’re tired of Tofurky and want to try something different this year, or just prefer to whip something up from scratch so that you know exactly what’s going into your dinner, try our flavor-packed recipe for vegan turkey that you can make right at home.
-Flip through the steps in our gallery or follow our step-by-step video.
+While there are a lot of tasty turkey alternatives on the market now for us vegetarians and vegans to choose from, if you are like us, you’re tired of Tofurky and want to try something different this year.
+Or maybe you just prefer to cook something up from scratch so that you know exactly what’s going into your dinner.
+If so, you have to try our flavor-packed recipe for vegan turkey that you can make right at home.
+You can check out the simple steps below, or click on the video for a fun tutorial.

-Unlike its tofu-based counterparts, our vegetarian turkey is made from seitan, which is a “wheat meat” made primarily of vital wheat gluten.
+Unlike its tofu-based counterparts, our vegetarian turkey is made fromseitan, which is a “wheat meat” made primarily of vital wheat gluten.
 It absorbs flavor better than tofu, and has a much chewier texture, making it a favorite meat-alternative among vegans and vegetarians.
-Seitan is also packed with protein, but the fact that it’s made of gluten might be a turnoff for you.
-I personally love seitan and have never experienced any adverse effects from eating it, but if you have a gluten allergy or sensitivity, try this homemade Tofurky recipe instead.
-And, as with everything, moderation is key!
+Seitan is also packed with protein, but the fact that it’s made of gluten might be a problem for you.
+If you have a gluten allergy or sensitivity, try this homemade Tofurky recipe instead.

 This recipe was inspired by Sylvia Bass’s Turkey-ish Delight, so I’d be remiss if I didn’t give a shoutout to Sylvia!
 Check out her full recipe here.